- Home Home

 Showers

-An outdoor shower is located alongside the beach wheelchair storage locker to enable people to wash away sand before transferring back into their own wheelchair.
-An accessible shower and change room is also located in the temporary facilities behind Bondi Surf Club.
+An outdoor shower is located alongside the beach wheelchair storage locker to enable people to wash away the sand before transferring back into their own wheelchair.
+An accessible shower and Changing Places facility are also located in Bondi Pavilion.

 Beach & surf conditions